Why artists like Bruce Springsteen, John Legend and Bob Dylan are suddenly selling their catalogues

 Rerecording those original songs creates a second set of masters.
 So there are now two versions of, say, the song “All Too Well,” (which, incidentally, is why everyone is talking about that scarf that seems to be circulating among the Gyllenhaal family again).

 Say Toyota wants to use the song in a commercial for its new Corolla.
-In the past, it would have needed permission from Swift (who owns the publishing rights) and from Big Red (who owns the copyright to the actual recording).
+In the past, it would have needed permission from Swift (who owns the publishing rights) and from Big Machine (who owns the copyright to the actual recording).
 Now, the company could theoretically license the new version of the song from Swift herself, as she owns both.

 Of course, Swift is an outlier.
 Most songs aren’t recorded multiple times, which is at the heart of many of these recent deals.